Eurydia/notes-singularity/Computer science/Object-oriented programming/Backgrounds and notations.md

 Due to their nature, there is no motivation to introduce a notation  which would explicitly list elements of an enumerator, but to illustrate its application, let's assume we have the following enumerator $A:=\{1,2,3,1,2,3\}$ where $A\in\text{enor}(\mathbb{N})$, the sum of $A$ is obtained with $\sum\limits_{a\in A}a$, which expands to $1+2+3+1+2+3$.

-Operations on an enumerator includes, but not limit to;
+Operations on an enumerator include but are not limit to;

 **Cardinality**